 But New York actually offers more options to homeownership than other American hotspots.
 Between condos, co-ops, multi-family homes, and single-family homes, there’s something for every real estate palette in NYC.

 Should you buy vs rent in NYC?
 Ask yourself the following five questions so you can make the decision that’s best for you.

 5 Questions to help decide: Should You Rent or Buy in NYC?

 1. Do I know all the hidden costs of homeownership?

-As a homeowner, you know you’ll be responsible for mortgage payments, hoa fees, taxes, and insurance premiums.
+As a homeowner, you know you’ll be responsible for mortgage payments (principal and interest payments, hoa fees, maintenance fees, property taxes, and insurance premiums.
 But there are often hidden costs to owning a home that not everyone takes into consideration when determining their budget.
 Potential unforeseen costs could include: